-Yuca Cake Hondurenta ~ Gluten Free Cassava Cake with lots of holiday spices and infused with coffee.
-Honduran Yuca Cake is more decadent and luxurious by being served with a nice pouring of sweetened condensed milk.
+Yuca Cake Hondurena ~ Gluten Free Cassava Cake with lots of holiday spices and infused with coffee.
+Honduran Yuca Cake is a more decadent and luxurious version of Cassava Cake by being served with a nice pouring of sweetened condensed milk.

 If you’re gluten free, cassava should be your best friend.
 Known as yuca in the Spanish speaking Caribbean and Latin America, manioc in Brazil and cassava to the rest of the world, this vegetable has gelatinous qualities that make it the perfect vegetable/grain to use in baked goods.

 How to use Cassava in a Gluten Free Diet

 - Boil or roast vegetable and consume as is.

 - Grate and pound into a paste (or purchase frozen grated cassava).
 In this form, it can be used in baked goods or form the base for fritters and other savory snacks.

 - Tapioca is made from cassava.
 Use tapioca pearls to make delicious puddings.

 - Tapioca starch or cassava flour can also be used in baked goods.

 - Tapioca starch can also be used as a thickening agent for soups and sauces, instead of flour.